 Michigan's Great Lakes muskellunge are most common in Lake St. Clair and the Detroit River, which feature world-class fisheries for the large, toothy predators.
 Lake St. Clair has a fairly large fleet of charter boats that target muskellunge by trolling, and a growing contingent of small boat anglers that cast or jig for them as well.
 Because the St. Clair system is fed by cold, Great Lakes water, the muskellunge season does not open until the first Saturday of June and runs through Dec.
-15. This season is being considered in other locations where muskellunge spawning occurs in May and June.
-Elsewhere, the fishing seasons mimic walleye seasons.
+15. Elsewhere, for many waters the fishing season mimics the walleye season, while there are a few select waters with special regulations.

 For more information on identifying characteristics for muskellunge see our fish ID page.